System Design Space

 Why teams resist migrating from SSH

-The SSH approach is clear and transparent: the engineer sees the environment directly and quickly adapts open-source tools.
+The SSH approach feels clear and transparent: the engineer sees the environment directly and can quickly adapt familiar tools.

 The hidden cost of this approach